Editor’s Note -This story was mostly written the day after Willie Randolph was fired by Mets in 2008 – MH

 The lack of trust being shown Duquette is (alarming), whose opinions are being shunted aside in favor of a “subordinate”, who just happens to have the owner’s ear.

 The next day, those trades were made, and as the fans’ reaction started to explode, people started looking for folks to blame.
 Not a single writer, save Newsday’s Dave Lennon (who got Peterson to say, “Go ask Al Goldis”, in answer to a direct question about his role), ever mentioned Goldis’ name in any of their stories.

-“(Goldis) is never around.” said one writer a few days after the deal.
-He was from a major NY tabloid, who is now out of the business, but I couldn’t reach him to get permission to use his name in this story.
+“(Goldis) is never around.” said one beat writer told me a few days after the deal.
+He was from a major NY tabloid and is now out of the business, but I couldn’t reach him to get permission to use his name in this story.
 Frankly, it’s not important.
 What is important as his next sentence.
 “It’s easier to blame (Mets pitching coach Rick) Peterson.
 He likes Zambrano, was impatient with Kazmir because he didn’t buy into Rick’s program, and he’s weird.”